PandasThumb/pandasthumb.github.io/_posts/2020/2020-10-11-protein-chimeras.md

 <figure>
 <img src="/uploads/2020/Rasmussen_Fig1_600.jpg" alt="Origin of chimeric gene"/>
-<figcaption>**Figure 1**: Overview of a step-wise process by which a chimeric gene can arise by what is in essence analogous to a copy-and-paste mechanism operating on DNA sequences.
+<figcaption><strong>Figure 1</strong>: Overview of a step-wise process by which a chimeric gene can arise by what is in essence analogous to a copy-and-paste mechanism operating on DNA sequences.
 A piece of an organism’s chromosome is depicted with intergenic DNA represented by black horizontal lines, separated by colored bars representing the protein-coding genes A and B. (1) A small segment of chromosomal DNA is copied.
 (2) This copy is inserted back into the chromosome, this time inside the functional gene B. (3) This insertion results in a novel hybrid gene A/B. (4) All three genes A, B, and hybrid gene A/B, are expressed within the cell.
 </figcaption>
 </figure>